Industry8 min read

 Marine survey work follows a clear seasonal pattern:

-- November to February — winter.
+• November to February — winter.
 Significantly slower for pre-purchase surveys.
 Insurance renewals and periodic surveys continue, but at lower volume.
-Use this time for CPD, networking, and developing your systems for the next season.
+Use this time for CPD, networking, and developing systems for the next season.

 Professional indemnity insurance

 PI insurance is not optional.
-Before you conduct your first paid survey, you need cover in place.
+Cover must be in place before the first paid survey.
 The typical minimum for a leisure marine surveyor in the UK is £1 million indemnity; £2 million is common for surveyors working on higher-value vessels or conducting commercial surveys.
-The policy must be claims-made (this is standard in the UK), and if you cease practising, you'll need run-off cover to protect against claims arising from surveys conducted during your active period.
+The policy must be claims-made (this is standard in the UK), and on ceasing practice, run-off cover is needed to protect against claims arising from surveys conducted during the active period.

 Specialist marine PI providers include Howden, Lockton, and various Lloyd's managing agents.
-Your professional body (IIMS or YDSA) may have preferred rates available to members.
-Get comparative quotes before your first inspection.
+A professional body (IIMS or YDSA) may have preferred rates available to members.
+Get comparative quotes before the first inspection.

 Business structure

 Most sole-trader surveyors operate as limited companies in the UK for tax efficiency via dividend extraction and the professional appearance of a company structure.
 Limited liability offers some protection, though professional indemnity insurance is the effective protection against claims exceeding that cover.
-It is highly advisable to confirm with a commercial solicitor that your company structure aligns with your insurance requirements.
+It is highly advisable to confirm with a commercial solicitor that the company structure aligns with the insurance requirements.

-Register at Companies House, set up a business bank account, and register for VAT once you exceed the registration threshold (£90,000 turnover as of 2025).
+Register at Companies House, set up a business bank account, and register for VAT once turnover exceeds the registration threshold (£90,000 turnover as of 2025).
 Keep business and personal finances completely separate from day one.

 Equipment